-While the Company ended Q1 2020 with a cash and cash equivalents balance of more than \$13.2 million, the Company must prudently manage its cash and maintain its liquidity amidst the uncertainty during the COVID-19 pandemic.
+While the Company ended Q3 2020 with a cash and cash equivalents balance of approximately \$13.3 million, the Company must prudently manage its cash and maintain its liquidity amidst the uncertainty during the COVID-19 pandemic.
 The Company's core focus will be on implementing its business continuity plan and closely monitoring the developments of COVID-19 to focus its resources on navigating and adapting to the situation as it unfolds.
 Ensuring that customers continue to have safe and uninterrupted access to its products, as well as maintaining high quality growth, cultivation, production, and manufacturing capabilities, will be critical to the Company's success.
-Cost reductions in salaries, marketing and other administrative functions have been implemented and capital expenditure programs have been postponed.
-Management believes that the Company will be able to maintain a positive cash flow balance through 2021.
+Cost reductions in salaries, marketing and other administrative functions have been implemented and capital expenditure have been postponed where possible.
+Management believes that the Company will be able to maintain a positive cash flow and successfully manage its cash balance through 2021.
 Maintaining liquidity through the pandemic and continuing with its business continuity plan should place the Company in a very strong competitive position once the COVID-19 pandemic ends.